Table of Contents

 "The spike is like a vandal that sticks around, smashing your body's repair shop, messing with your gut's good bacteria, forming gunky plaques in your brain, and triggering false immune alerts."

-Researchers highlight the spike as a potentially persistent intruder that may evade immunity similar to HIV, remaining in the body to cause ongoing issues.
-It's not just one problem — it's a cascade:
+Researchers highlight the spike as a potentially persistent intruder that may evade immunity similar to HIV, remaining in the body to cause ongoing issues:

 • Your DNA Repair Shop: Spike-induced ROS may damage your genetic machinery while potentially disabling p53 (the "guardian" that normally fixes things).